ESloman/bsebot/docs/overview.md

 ### Pycord tasks

-The bot runs an `asyncio` loop that listens for Discord events and then calls the appropriate bit of code to handle that event.
+The bot runs an `asyncio` event loop that listens for Discord events and then calls the appropriate bit of code to handle that event.
 It is therefore not possible for us to natively have some code that says

 ````python
 if time.now() == time_we_want_to_trigger_something: